Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the current network statistics from the specified lookup node.
+Returns the current network statistics from the specified network's lookup node.

 ### HTTP Request